 Non-operating reefers (NOR) are reefers that serve as dry boxes by disabling the refrigeration unit for a journey.
 A reefer container can be used as an operating reefer to one destination and a non-operating reefer on the next.

-Reefers are designed to ensure there is an accurate control of temperature and airflow whilst meeting satisfactory hygiene standards for goods such as food or pharmaceutical goods.
+Reefers are designed to ensure there is accurate control of temperature and airflow whilst meeting satisfactory hygiene standards for goods such as food or pharmaceutical goods.

 How can a NOR save me money?